 - BTEC Level 3 Subsidiary Diploma in Music – Performing (Pearson)

-- ‘A’ Level Music (WJEC) can be studied at Archbishop McGrath Catholic High School in line with 6th form consortium arrangements.
+- ‘A’ Level Music (WJEC) can be studied at Porthcawl Comprehensive School in line with 6th form consortium arrangements.

 Music continues to be a popular option choice at Key Stages 4 and 5.
 In KS4 we have been fortunate to attract two large classes per year group for a number of consecutive years, which is testament to both the enjoyment and the progress that learners have made in our subject during KS3.
-Our learners consistently attain higher than average grades in Music and indeed last year (2019) 100% of our KS4 cohort achieved A* – B grades in their chosen Music course, while in KS5, 100% of our learners achieved Distinction* (A*) – Merit (C) grades.
+Our learners consistently attain higher than average grades in Music across all qualifications offered.

 The GCSE Music course is an ideal choice for those who have a fundamental enthusiasm for music in all its forms.
 The course enables learners to develop knowledge and understanding of music through four interrelated areas of study: